pqrs-org/Karabiner-DriverKit-VirtualHIDDevice/README.md

     /Applications/.Karabiner-VirtualHIDDevice-Manager.app/Contents/MacOS/Karabiner-VirtualHIDDevice-Manager activate
     ```

+    Follow any macOS prompts to approve the system extension.
+    If activation requires a restart, restart your Mac before continuing.

-4. Run Karabiner-VirtualHIDDevice-Daemon:
+4. Run Karabiner-VirtualHIDDevice-Daemon and leave it running in this terminal:

     ```shell
     sudo '/Library/Application Support/org.pqrs/Karabiner-DriverKit-VirtualHIDDevice/Applications/Karabiner-VirtualHIDDevice-Daemon.app/Contents/MacOS/Karabiner-VirtualHIDDevice-Daemon'
     ```

-5. Run a client program to test the driver extension.
+5. In another terminal, build and run a client program to test the driver extension.
+Building the example requires Xcode and XcodeGen.

     ```shell
     git clone --depth 1 https://github.com/pqrs-org/Karabiner-DriverKit-VirtualHIDDevice.git